-Google certainly owns the largest search market share and AdWords may be top-of-mind when someone thinks PPC ads, but that doesn’t mean Yahoo ads can be forgotten.
+Google certainly owns the largest search market share and Google Ads may be top-of-mind when someone thinks PPC ads, but that doesn’t mean Yahoo ads can be forgotten.
 This begs the question…

 Why advertise on Yahoo?